Red K Elders creates intricate realistic pencil drawings, offering potent contemporary representations of ancient gods and mythic beings.

 Her paper “See Yourself Through These Hands: The moving body as a portal to spirit possession.
 Working with ancient ritual technologies to create portraits of spirits, gods and mythic beings” was published in the peer-reviewed academic journal Dance, Movement & Spiritualities (Intellect, March 23).

 Elders’ signed and editioned prints have been hugely successful and are in private collections worldwide.
-She is currently working towards her first solo exhibition ‘The Deathless Gods’.
+She is currently working towards her first solo exhibition of her original works: ‘The Deathless Gods’.

 My creative praxis combines deep somatic movement and trance work with ancient sorcerous technologies such as those found in the 2000 year old Greek Magical Papyri.
 I work with these embodied processes in and with wild nature places to facilitate visionary states which are recorded through poetic writings, and subsequently expressed in my highly detailed pencil drawings of the ancient gods and mythic beings I’m working with.